marpple/rune/docs/api/view.md

 `public redraw(): this;`

-Redraws the View object according to its current data state.
-The default behavior is to update the outermost element's html attributes, and change the interior with `innerHTML`.
-Developers can optimize the `redraw` function by overriding it.
+Redraws itself using the current data state of the View object.
+By default, it updates the HTML attributes of the outermost element and changes the inside by setting `innerHTML`.
+If you want further optimization, it’s good to override and optimize the `redraw` function in each component.

 ```typescript
 class PhotoView extends View<{ src: string; alt: string }> {